 “I hope so,” I muttered as we walked past five-thousand torn scorecards, confetti for another melancholy season.

 As Dad and I ambled out of Fenway that afternoon, little did we know that our ragtag baseball team was actually on the cusp of a truly remarkable Magical Mystery Tour – the most unlikely, surreal, and joyful of all Red Sox seasons.
-To the absolute astonishment of the entire baseball world, a franchise that had once been nicknamed “The Red Flops” by the head of its own fan club, would, over the course of the next 12 months, inexplicably defy nearly insurmountable, 100 to 1 odds to emerge as a truly immortal squad – “The Impossible Dream Red Sox.”
+To the absolute astonishment of the entire baseball world, a franchise that had once been nicknamed “The Red Flops” by the head of its own fan club would, over the course of the next 12 months, inexplicably defy nearly insurmountable, 100 to 1 odds to emerge as a truly immortal squad – “The Impossible Dream Red Sox.”

 As a result of the 1967 miracle, Boston’s major league baseball entry would not only fill Fenway Park with regularity over the next five decades = plus, but the team itself would experience an unprecedented renaissance, finishing above .500 forty-two times while maintaining the second-best winning percentage in the majors from 1967 through 2018, when it won its fourth world championship in 15 years.
 The entity that would lovingly become known as “Red Sox Nation” would find its origin in 1967 when “The Cardiac Kids” captured the soul of each and every New Englander.
-Even today, All of these years later, the colors from that improbable year still light up the sky.
+All these years later, the colors from that improbable year still light up the sky.

-A few weeks before his death in 1986, my father murmured to me, “I’ve seen everyone from Babe Ruth to Bobby Orr, but ’67 has no comparison.
+A few weeks before his death in 1986, my father murmured to me: “I’ve seen everyone from Babe Ruth to Bobby Orr, but ’67 has no comparison.
 It stands on its own.”

 My first recollection that things would be different on Jersey Street began at precisely 2:02 pm on the afternoon of September 28, 1966, when minor league manager Dick Williams was formally introduced as the new field general of the franchise.